nordic96/Infinite_Challenge/README.md

 ## Phase 1: Skull Detection

 Upon receiving the video file of an episode as input, the Phase 1 script samples frames within the video with a pre-set sample rate (in milliseconds).
 Higher sample rate means more frames is skipped, which leads to faster processing speed but higher chance of missing a frame with skull.
-We currently set the sample rate at 1300 ms, which is the result of a balanced trade-off between the aforementioned two factors.
+We currently set the sample rate at `1300` ms, which is the result of a balanced trade-off between the two aforementioned factors.

 For each frame extracted, the script detects whether a skull is present.
 We chose to use `Custom Vision` from `Azure Cognitive Services` to train a custom model for two reasons:
  * `Custom Vision` is significantly superior to using local model and detection scripts in terms of speed, and